What is Parkinson's disease?

 There is no cure for Parkinson's disease.
 But there are many treatments that can help your symptoms and improve your quality of life.
-You may not need treatment if your symptoms are mild.
+You may decide to wait to start medicines if your symptoms aren't bothering you.

-Your age, work status, family, and living situation can all affect decisions about when to start treatment, what types of treatment to use, and when to make changes in treatment.
-As your medical condition changes, you may need regular changes in your treatment to balance quality-of-life issues, side effects of treatment, and treatment costs.
+Your age, work status, family, living situation, and medical history can all affect decisions about when to start treatment, what types of treatment to use, and when to make changes in treatment.
+As your health condition changes, you may need regular changes in your treatment.
+You and your doctor will consider quality-of-life issues, side effects of treatment, and treatment costs.

 Treatments for Parkinson's include:

-Brain surgery, for example deep brain stimulation, may be an option.
-It may be used when medicine can't control symptoms of Parkinson's disease or causes severe or disabling side effects.
-For this treatment, a surgeon places wires in your brain.
+Brain surgery, such as deep brain stimulation, may be an option.
+It may be used when medicine can't control symptoms or causes severe or disabling side effects.
+For this treatment, a surgeon places wires in the brain.
 The wires carry tiny electrical signals to the parts of the brain that control movement.
 These little signals can help those parts of the brain work better.

 - Speech therapy.

-Speech therapists use breathing and speech exercises to help you overcome speech problems like the soft, imprecise speech and monotone voice that develop in advanced Parkinson's disease.
+Speech therapists use breathing and speech exercises to help you overcome speech problems like the soft speech and monotone voice that can develop with Parkinson's disease.
 They can also help you improve problems with eating, swallowing, and drooling.